eugenia1984/english/b1-english-for-developers/5-learn-how-to-plan-future-events.md

        Every team member must understand the changes and how these will impact our operations.
 ```

+### Future: will - affirmative

+**Will** -> indicate the Future Simple tense, showing that the action is expected to happen.

+The structure **will + verb** is commonly used to talk about future events, plans, or predictions.

+For example:

+`They will be at the meeting tomorrow`. -> This means their presence is planned for the future.

+`We will start the project next week`. -> This means the project is scheduled to begin in the future.

+*TIP* -> **Using will is a straightforward way to express future intentions, promises, or schedules-**

 ### Future: will - question

 Te structure **Will + subject + verb** to **ask about a planned event in the future**.